mdgriffith/elm-prefab/guides/plugins/assets.md

 - a typesafe URL to a static file.
 - And a `directory_` which lists all the files it found as well as some metadata if it's available.

-The `directory_` can be really nice to build a quick nav bar!.
+The `directory_` can be really nice to build a quick nav bar!

 ## Asset.Src Type